Google-Health/imaging-research/ct-foundation/README.md

 specific use-cases using less data and compute compared to traditional model development methods.

+If you use any part of CT Foundation or this repository, please cite our paper:

+@article{yang2024advancing,
+  title={Advancing multimodal medical capabilities of Gemini}, author={Yang, Lin and Xu, Shawn and Sellergren, Andrew and Kohlberger, Timo and Zhou, Yuchen and Ktena, Ira and Kiraly, Atilla and Ahmed, Faruk and Hormozdiari, Farhad and Jaroensri, Tiam and others}, journal={arXiv preprint arXiv:2405.03162}, year={2024}
+}

 ## How to use the CT Foundation API

 1. Decide if you want to get access as an individual or a group.
 For more